ahazu/getdata-033_project/README.md

 A new tidy dataset is created containing the averages for each activity and each subject.
 This dataset is written to file  (tidy_data.txt).

-A codebook (codebook.pdf) can be found in the repository.
+A codebook (codebook.txt) can be found in the repository.